 Melatonin in and of itself is also a popular health supplement.

 For people seeking out the health benefits of melatonin, it’s more than a possibility that l-tryptophan is a great support supplement to take right along with it in order to amplify both melatonin’s levels and potential.
 It proved to do just that in this study, which showed improvement in sleep quality with age via boosting melatonin.

-L-TRYPTOPHAN MAY HELP IMPROVE SLEEP
+HELP IMPROVE SLEEP